 So they both have the option for upgraded consoles depending on which model you choose.
 Both types of consoles also have built-in workouts, iPod docks with speakers and cooling fans.

 Freestride Trainer vs Proform HIIT Trainer – Snap Assembly

 The Nordictrack Freestride Trainers now come with an easier assembly process – snap assembly they call it.
 This means it’s almost already assembled when you get it – you only have to do a few small hookups to get it going.

 The Proform HIIT Trainer doesn’t have this.

 The Cardio HIIT Trainer is more of a stair stepping or climbing motion – and you only have that one set motion.
-You do however get specialized HIIT (high intensity interval training) workouts in iFit LIVE with the HIIT Trainer.
+However I think the climbing motion is a bit higher than you get on the Freestride trainer.